Applying for a Visa without an Interview

 Gather your DS-160 confirmation page, MRV fee receipt, current and previous passports, photo, and a letter explaining your travel purpose and itinerary.
 Depending on the visa category, you may require additional documentation and a reciprocity fee.
 Please refer to your specific visa category page for additional required documents.

 Go to one of the CITIC Bank locations specified here.
 Take your Application Drop-Off Letter and all documents required with a mailing envelope to enclose your documents.
 A receipt with the tracking number will be given to you.
 There is no charge for this transaction.

 Note: Please do not submit any documentation in a sealed envelope as this will be rejected by the US Embassy /Consulate.
 If you use an envelope to submit documents, it must remain open at all times.

 CITIC Bank will deliver your documents to the Consulate General Guangzhou.

-At the end of the visa adjudication process, the Consulate General Guangzhou will return your documents and your passport to you at the chosen document delivery address in your profile.
-When the documents are dispatched you will receive an email with the tracking number.
-You can change the delivery address by accessing your profile.
+At the end of the visa adjudication process, the Consulate General in Guangzhou will return your documents and your passport to you according to the document delivery option you have chosen (free CITIC Pick up or paid Premium Delivery Service).
+When the documents are dispatched, your passport status will be updated and you will receive an email with the tracking number.
 If issued, your passport will contain your visa.